DrowningToast/bloodalert/README.md

 Before running the setup script, environment variables are required to be setup first.

 Begin by duplicating .env.example to the root directory and apps/web.
 The .env configures the database name, username and database then LINE bot account channel access token and channel secret.
-And lastly Firebase configuration is required and began with NEXT_PUBLIC\_ prefix.
+And lastly Firebase configuration is required and began with NEXT_PUBLIC\_ prefix (only used for Authentication).

 To run the setup script, run the following command: